geetika-create/black-scholes-pricer/README.md

-# Protective Put Pricer
+# Black-Scholes Put Pricer

 **[Live Demo →](https://black-scholes-pricer-taupe.vercel.app/)**

-A Black-Scholes put option pricer built as an interactive trading dashboard.
+A Black-Scholes put option pricer built as an interactive dashboard.
 Drag the sliders and watch the theoretical price, Greeks, and payoff diagram update in real time.

 ---